playgen/SUGAR-SocialGamification/articles/Admin/Games.md

 * Delete current games

 ### Create new games
-The admin can create new games by selecting the "Create New Game" button which will prompt them to add a game with a name and a description
+The admin can create new games by selecting the "Create New Game" button which will prompt admins to add a game with a name and a description, the new game will be added to the table in alphabetical order.

 ### Delete current games
 Delete button will delete the selected game from the table